Newspaper Page Text

 Will hold its regular monthly

-meeting Sunday, December 20.
-"3l
+meeting Sunday.
+December 20.
+'3l

-building All members and friend
+building All members and friend.

-are urged to be present.
-All ofh
+■are urged to be present.
+All offi

-time, all club dues of 1931 are al
+time, al) club dues of 1931 are al

-to be paid at this meeting.
+to be paid at this meeting

-Meots with Mis.
-Elsie Warner
+’leet. with Mrs. Elsie Warner

 fective way.
-There is always i
+There is always in

 times like these, equal opportun

-ity for misdirected efforts as we'l
+ity for misdirected efforts as we.’l

 as properly directed efforts.
 There